microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgDevice.md

 ```

 ### -OperatingSystemVersion
-The version of the operating system on the device.
+Operating system version of the device.
 Required.

 ```yaml